omar-cardenas/MonitorScraper/README.md

 ### Output options:
-- Can display data by printing out the database contents, creating pandas dataframe, or displaying webpage.
+- Can display data by printing out the database contents, creating pandas dataframe, and exporting data to a csv file.
+- Can view the two best prices for every panel type and resolution in the Flask web application.

 ### Crontab command:
 Directions for automating script every 12 hours